50 Things I’ve Learned About Publishing a Weblog

 Consistency for two reasons: (a) the internet thrives on patterns and regularity; showing up every day lets people know they can rely on you to be there.
 And (b) even if you’re a talentless dweeb, writing every day will help you become a better writer and a better thinker.
 And it’s the combination of consistency, talent, and thoughtfulness that will help you to turn your site from hobby into something more.

 Honesty is the most important element for building a readership that trusts you.
 Being honest and sticking to your guns is how you earn the respect and long-term attention of your readership.
 And that too will help you turn your site from a hobby into something more.Publishing this site is my full-time job.
 If you enjoyed this article, please consider supporting the site by becoming a member.
-There are some great perks.
+There are some great perks, including access to my members-only podcast.